 Just so you are not confused, this is not a real lava lamp…you can’t plug it into the wall or anything.
 But it does, however, imitate the look of a lava lamp!
 This makes for a great science activity for kids!

 *Alka-Seltzer tablets are considered medicine and contain aspirin.
 Do not let your child handle this medication.*

 STEP 1.
 Fill your plastic bottle half-full with oil.
 This is why I suggest using a smaller bottle…we used over half a bottle of oil with this experiment alone!

 STEP 3.
-Add 10 drops of food coloring (use only 1 color).
+Add 10 drops of food coloring.
+Make sure to use only 1 color.

 STEP 4.
 Cut one Alka-Seltzer tablets into fourths.
 Again, do not let a child handle the Alka-Seltzer tablet as it is medication.

-6. To get the “lava-lamp” effect, you’ll need to add another fourth of Alka-Seltzer every 30 seconds or so.
+To get the “lava-lamp” effect, you’ll need to add another fourth of Alka-Seltzer every 30 seconds or so.

-The Science Behind It:
+The Science Behind This Lava Lamp Experiment:

 When you drop the piece of Alka-Seltzer into the bottle, it reacts with the water and creates carbon dioxide gas bubbles.
 Because the food coloring has already dissolved into the water, the bubbles are “colored” and float to the top!
 Once they ‘pop’, the colored bubbles sink back to the bottom of the bottle.